Table of Contents Show

 In most property sale contracts, the closing date is an approximation rather than a specific deadline.
-For example, the words “on or about Aug 30,” mean just that.
-The exact closing date can take place on any date, usually 30 days, before or after this date.
-This allows a little leeway for both buyer and seller as both parties may have some final things to settle.
-For instance, Co-op board approval or final renovations.
+For example, the words “on or about Aug 30” mean just that.
+The exact closing date can occur at any time, usually 30 days before or after this date.
+Allows for a little leeway for both buyer and seller as both parties may have some final things to settle, for instance, Co-op board approval or final renovations.
 But this can change when the contract includes or implies the “time is of the essence” clause.

 The “time is of the essence” clause is a phrase in the purchase contract to remind all parties that the clock is ticking.
-Failure by one or the other party to close at or within that date can result in a breach of the contract and be subject to legal litigation.
-For it to be valid, the wording must make it clear that failure to close after that date will constitute a breach of the contract.
-The contract need not state the specific words “time is of the essence” for it to have legal effect.
-This is provided the notice gives a specific date and warns that failure to perform on that date will result in default.
+Failure by one or the other party to close at or within that date can breach the contract and be subject to legal litigation.
+To be valid, the wording must clarify that failure to close after that date will constitute a breach of the contract.
+The contract need not state the specific words “time is of the essence” to have legal effect.
+Provided the notice gives a particular date and warns that failure to perform on that date will default.

 Buyers face some difficulties with this when it comes to new constructions.
 (Buildings that have yet to finish construction or are not approved yet for occupancy).
-So long as a Temporary Certificate of Occupancy has been issued, and an offering plan declared effective, a sponsor can issue a “time is of the essence” notice.
+However, so long as a Temporary Certificate of Occupancy has been issued, an offering plan declared effective; a sponsor can issue a “time is of the essence” notice.

-The problem this presents for buyers is that they can be presented with the notice out of the blue.
-Often after they’ve signed the contract months or even years before.
-Depending on how your attorney has negotiated the deal you may have the right to adjourn for ten to fifteen days.
-Buyer should be ready to close at any time once the building has completed construction, they have received a Temporary Certificate of Occupancy and have had the offering plan declared effective.
+The problem this presents for buyers is that they can often be given the notice out of the blue after signing the contract months or even years before.
+Depending on how your attorney has negotiated the deal, you may have the right to adjourn for ten to fifteen days.
+A buyer should be ready to close once the building has completed construction; they have received a Temporary Certificate of Occupancy.
+They have had the offering plan declared effective.
 The sponsor can then send a” time is of the essence notice” with as little as 30 days to spare.

 In general, a “time is of the essence” clause is more beneficial for the seller than the buyer as they have the assurance that there will be no delay.
-But it can also cause problems for sellers as the contract may require that they have a certificate of occupancy, or have made certain repairs before the sale can take place.
-If they cannot close on the “time is of the essence” closing date, they can be deemed in default and liable for damages.
+But it can also cause problems for sellers as the contract may require that they have a certificate of occupancy or have made certain repairs before the sale can occur.
+If they cannot close on the “time is of the essence” closing date, they can be deemed default and liable for damages.
 As such, it’s better to hold off on including the clause unless as a last resort.